fabpot-graveyard/dependency-injection/doc/A-XML-Format.markdown

   * The `null` string is converted to the PHP `null` value

-  * String the represented numeric values are converted to PHP numeric values (integer, octal notation, and hexadecimal notations are supported)
+  * String representing numeric values are converted to PHP numeric values (integer, octal notation, and hexadecimal notations are supported)

 You can force a special value to be interpreted as a string by using the